We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 Here you’ll immerse yourself in one of the most charming and pleasant atmospheres in Kyoto, and you’ll get to explore many of its culinary delicacies that the city is famous for.

-There are some establishments where you can sit down and enjoy your food.
+There are some establishments where you can sit down and enjoy your delicious Japanese food.
+It’s located near Shijo Station.

 8. See the Meiji Shrine in Tokyo